theQRL/QRL/README.md

 ## Windows :seedling:

 *Windows support in the current version is limited.
-An alternative is to use a Docker container*
+An alternative is to use an Ubuntu VM (virtualbox).
+Docker containers are not working wel in Windows at the moment*

 *We are working on a solution to native Windows support*